 Full Mutual Recognition for Mass Balance Cocoa

-Under Full Mutual Recognition for Mass Balance Cocoa, all mass balance cocoa will be visible as Rainforest Alliance cocoa in MultiTrace, regardless of which program it came from (UTZ Certified, the 2017 Rainforest Alliance Sustainable Agriculture Standard (2017 RA SAS) or the 2020 Rainforest Alliance Sustainable Agriculture Standard (2020 RA SAS).
+Under Full Mutual Recognition for Mass Balance Cocoa, all mass balance cocoa will be visible as Rainforest Alliance in MultiTrace, regardless of which program it came from (UTZ Certified, the 2017 Rainforest Alliance Sustainable Agriculture Standard (2017 RA SAS) or the 2020 Rainforest Alliance Sustainable Agriculture Standard (2020 RA SAS)).
+This new functionality will be ready on January 31, 2022.

 We recognize that the cocoa industry would like to benefit from Full Mutual Recognition for Mass Balance Cocoa as soon as possible, and preferably no later than the start of the 2021-22 cocoa harvest in West Africa.
 However, Full Mutual Recognition requires specific technical functionality that will take time to develop following the migration of UTZ and 2017 RA SAS cocoa into MultiTrace.
 See Understanding End-to-End Cocoa Traceability and the MultiTrace Platform for more details on the migration.